tegandbiscuits/lets-learn-rails-talk/use-rails.md

 Note:
 * Now we've got our project initialized, let's get to implementing some stuff
 * `Task`s will belong to `TaskGroup`s, so lets create the `TaskGroup` model first
+* If you're not aware a model is just code that represents and manages specific parts of your data
-* This model will be pretty simple, basically only have a title attribute
+* This model will be pretty simple, it'll only have a title attribute

 ```sh [|1|2|3|]